 4. Prepare trainees for NIH K-award submission by the end of the program

 1. Field-Based Research and Mentorship

-The program consists of didactic courses (Biostatistics I and II, Clinical Research Methods, Epidemiology, Research Ethics, etc) and a mentored thesis project (published paper).
+The optional MSc program consists of didactic courses (Biostatistics I and II, Clinical Research Methods, Epidemiology, Research Ethics, etc) and a mentored thesis project (published paper).

-Trainees are mentored by faculty in the Division of Hospital Medicine.
-Each trainee is paired with a primary hospital medicine mentor, who provides mentorship on clinical care, teaching, and quality improvement methods.
+Trainees are mentored by Weill Cornell faculty.
+Each trainee is paired with a primary mentor, who provides mentorship on clinical care, teaching, and quality improvement methods.